 - Growth stalls when employees can’t break away to take new training or implement a process that could help the business.

-- Customer service declines when employees are focused only on getting by and can’t concentrate on building and sustaining customer relationships.
+- Customer service may decline when employees are focused only on getting by and can’t concentrate on building and sustaining customer relationships.

 - Reputation suffers when a company is known for running its employees into the ground.

 - Morale takes a nosedive when employees lose passion.
-They burn out or leave the company.
+They may burn out and/or leave the company.

 Pay attention to these six warning signs of overworked employees: